Feb 2, 2026 | Clinical Safety & Data Protection

 Zero-Trust for Every Heartbeat

 The "Never Trust, Always Verify" model must apply to every device.
-A smart bed should not have the same network permissions as a surgeon's workstation.
-Network Segmentation is the only way to ensure that a breach in the gift shop Wi-Fi doesn't reach the ICU.
+Network Segmentation ensures that a breach in the gift shop Wi-Fi doesn't reach the ICU.

 Continuous Exposure Management (CEM)

-Traditional annual "security audits" are a relic of the past.
-Leading organizations are now using CEM platforms that simulate attacks 24/7 to find vulnerabilities before the AI agents do.
+Leading organizations use CEM platforms that simulate attacks 24/7 to find vulnerabilities before the AI agents do.

 The Bottom Line: Cyber Safety is Patient Safety

-In 2026, a "secure" hospital is a "safe" hospital.
-As we push the boundaries of what technology can do for medicine, we must be equally ambitious in how we protect it.
-At NSU Company, we believe that the future of healthcare depends on trust.
+At NSU Secure Solutions, we believe that the future of healthcare depends on trust.
 When patients hand over their data, they are handing over their lives.
 Let’s make sure we’re worthy of that trust.